Tsunami014/robo-code/readme.md

 `pip install pybricks`

 ### For the sim
-`pip install pygame pyttsx3 simpleaudio`
+`pip install pygame pyttsx3`

+And also `pip install simpleaudio`, but if that doesn't work then you won't be able to have the sounds in the sim, but that's OK

 If running on Ubuntu you also need to FIRST run `sudo apt install libespeak1` and `sudo apt-get install -y libasound2-dev` for the sim to work too